phaserjs/phaser/README.md

 * Updated Device.isConsoleOpen as it no longer works in Chrome.
 Revised code and documentation accordingly (fix #593)
 * Removed State.destroy empty method and replaced with State.shutdown, as that is what the StateManager expects (fix #586)
 * P2.removeBody will check if the body is part of the world before removing, this avoids a TypeError from the p2 layer.
+* Tilemap.createFromObjects used to set the Sprite anchor to 0,1 because Tiled uses a bottom-left coordinate system.
+It now calculates the offset in TilemapParser.

 TODO: